A quiet but significant change has been happening on the internet for the last year.

 SEO is not ending.

-In the coming period, the strongest sites will probably be:
+In the coming period, the most powerful websites will likely be:

-but also those considered reliable by artificial intelligence systems.
+but also those deemed reliable by artificial intelligence systems.

 Therefore, the question is no longer just:

-Do artificial intelligences truly find your site worthy of being referenced?
+Do artificial intelligence systems truly find your site worthy of being cited as a source?